Latvia is open for arrivals under certain conditions but is currently under a state of emergency.

 - Anyone testing positive upon arrival, will be required to quarantine in a government-approved hotel, at their own expense.

-- Holders of the EU green certificate are exempt from quarantine.
+- Holders of the EU green certificate, and vaccinated arrivals from the US, Australia, Israel, New Zealand and Canada, are exempt from quarantine.

 Are COVID-19 tests required to travel to Latvia?